erickTornero/blog/content/posts/ambrl.md

 ### Anusha Nagabandi et al. UC Berkeley 2019
 [[See paper](https://arxiv.org/pdf/1909.11652.pdf)]

-This paper is an extention of the previous paper *DRL with a handful of trials using probabilistic models*, taking the problem of dexterous manipulation.
+This paper is an extention of the previous paper *DRL with a handful of trials using probabilistic models (PETS)*, taking the problem of dexterous manipulation.
 It also models aleatoric and epistemic uncertainties with Gaussian parametrization via Neural Networks and with Ensembles bootstrap respectively.
 The main contributions is a modification for (MPPI) algorithm that uses weighted rewards.
 MPPI uses random sampling techniques to explore actions near to the control sequence, instead in this paper a *Filtering* technique is used to add dependencies of previous timesteps:

 **Filtering and reward weighted refinement overview**: